vmware-tanzu-labs/yaml-overlay-tool/README.md

   - conditions:
     - key: kind # search for the 'kind' key in the yaml doc
       value: Service # we expect the result of the 'kind' key to be this value before applying the overlay
-yaml_files: # what to overlay onto
+yamlFiles: # what to overlay onto
 - name: "some arbitrary descriptor" # Name is Optional
   path: "path/relative/to/directory/of/execution.yaml" # or
   # path: "/fully/qualified/path.yaml"